Insufficient Credit for Approval

 Impact on Savings

-The presence of expensive origination fees can diminish the potential savings that borrowers aim to achieve through debt consolidation.
-It’s essential for individuals considering this option to carefully weigh the upfront costs against the long-term benefits.
+Expensive origination fees can diminish the potential savings that borrowers aim to achieve through debt consolidation.
+Therefore, it’s essential for individuals considering this option to carefully weigh the upfront costs against the long-term benefits.

 • High origination fees can erode any financial gains made from consolidating debts.